 Health coaches support a person’s whole health, including their psycho, social, and physical well-being.
 And, when health coaching is available at an on- or near-site location, it’s easy for employees to get the care they need when they need it.
-Once inside, dedicated care teams work collaboratively to improve health by empowering patients to change their behaviors.
-Here’s how it works.

 To facilitate behavior change, health coaches use empathetic listening to connect with patients and truly understand their barriers to better health.
 By meeting patients where they’re at, health coaches can help them develop SMART goals that align with each of their individual needs and ambitions.

 An on- or near-site model also ensures that health coaching services are always close at hand, which improves patient accountability and encourages engagement.
 As patients achieve their goals, they’re further empowered to take ownership of their own health, driving even more powerful, positive outcomes.

 Support From Dedicated Care Teams